melosa11/healthy-back/README.md

 # Healthy Back

 This is the repository of the web add-on for Mozilla Firefox.
-You can download it from {linkholder}.
+You can download it from https://addons.mozilla.org/en-GB/firefox/addon/healthy-back/.

 ## What does it do ?